alexyuly/ViewScript/README.md

 ### Scope

 A new scope is enclosed by curly braces.

-Each scope has list of members, each on a new line, with a unique name followed by an equals sign and a value.
+Each scope has list of members.
+Each member is on a new line, with a unique name followed by an equals sign and a value.

 Each scope can be used as a definition or a declaration.
 A definition is used in the specification of a new type, while a declaration is used in the creation of a new instance of a type.

 ### Fields